 Note

-The seed of the piece is a four-note figure stolen from some canonic passagework in his Op.
+My Piano Quintet germinates from a four-note figure stolen from some canonic passagework in Schumann’s Op.
 12 Fantasiestücke (no. 6, “Fabel”) which I stretch out into a melody and set in a prolation canon (individual voices playing that melody at different speeds).
 After getting stuck on a particularly unresolvable chord, “Boulder Pushing” reworks that sequence into a churning mass of tremolos that descend inexorably, gathering speed all the while.

 The piano drops out for the center of the piece (marked “Teneramente” or tenderly), a repeated chorale revolving around a B major pole, pushing gradually outward in volume and complexity with each iteration.